Fundraisers are poised for success when they include these key elements

 Without the funds, we won’t have enough usable textbooks for all students.
 In fact, we’ll be short about 30 books.
 With funding, however, all students will have the chance to learn and excel in science.

-This creates a subtle ultimatum, where the customer can choose to participate and be this story’s hero, or where they decline to participate and fail to achieve actual resolution.
-This places the power of resolution in the customer’s hands, is yet another effective strategy for retaining your base of supporters over time.
+This creates a subtle request where the customer can choose to participate and be this story’s hero or where they decline to participate and fail to achieve an actual resolution.
+This places the power of resolution in the customer’s hands and is yet another effective strategy for retaining your base of supporters over time.

-Of course, your story must conclude with the all important question to the audience: Can I count on you to help us meet our school’s need this year?
-Armed with quality product options and a compelling story, you can be positioned for serious fundraising success this year.
+Of course, your story must conclude with the all-important question to the audience: Can I count on you to help us meet our school’s needs this year?
+With quality product options and a compelling story, you can be positioned for serious fundraising success this year.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.